Anaskagigi/final-year-project-w1914597/README.md

 - Explore the visualizations and insights provided in the dashboard.
 - Use the decision tree section to predict delays based on input weather variables.

-## **Contributing**:
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a clear description of your changes.

-## **License**:
-This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for details.

 ## **Acknowledgments**:
 - **Supervisor**: Rolf Banziger